 If there is knowledge your student needs to know, you or a sibling can test them on it (unfortunately this is not a good job for the family dog.)
 Or they can test themselves by writing a list of items or questions down the left side of a piece of paper with the answers on the right.
 Fold over the right side so the answers are hidden or cover them up with another piece of paper and then have them write down the answers.
 Instead of restudying everything, they should study only the ones they got wrong.
 Test again and repeat.
 It is the effort of retrieving the information that helps it become learned.
 If you do this over a few days (not cramming the night before or the morning of the test), it will be even more effective.

-MYTH 3: Test anxiety is “all in their heads.”
+MYTH 3: anxiety is all in their heads.
 They just need to learn to live with it.

 REALITY: Text anxiety is real and does have an impact on performance.
 It helps to express one’s feelings, not bury them.